MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/mac-vm.md

 ms.author: brumbaug
 ---

 # Can I use a Mac VM with Xamarin?

-#Can I use a Mac VM with Xamarin?

 ## Mac Hardware
 Yes; be careful to follow Apple's terms of use.